 For ordinary residents (Permanent Residents), the total amount of business income (worldwide income) is included in the taxable income regardless of where the business was conducted.

-On the other hand, residents who do not have Japanese nationality and who have been having an address or domicile in Japan for 5 years or less in the most recent 10 years are specifically defined as “Non-Permanent Residents (NPR) ”(ITL Article 2 Item 4).
+On the other hand, residents who do not have Japanese nationality and who have been having an address or domicile in Japan for five years or less in the most recent ten years are defined explicitly as “Non-Permanent Residents (NPR) ”(ITL Article 2 Item 4).

 The taxable scope of NPR is limited to the following three.

-Non-Foreign Source Income is taxed in the year it generates regardless of payment location and remittance (immediately taxed), while Foreign Source Income is not taxed until it is paid in Japan or repatriated to Japan.
+Non-Foreign Source Income is taxed in the year it generates regardless of payment location and remittance (immediately taxed).
+In contrast, Foreign Source Income is not taxed until it is paid in Japan or repatriated to Japan.
 (Taxed on remittance.
 Please see the blog “Income tax on remittance to Non-Permanent Residents” for details.)

 Permanent residents also need to distinguish between Foreign Source Income and Non-Foreign Source Income in order to calculate the capacity for Foreign Tax Credit.